 De Sousa Brut Tradition

-- A blend of all three grapes make up this cuvée; 50% chardonnay, 10% meunier and 40% pinot noir providing notes of juicy red fruit.
+- 50% Chardonnay, 10% Pinot Meunier and 40% Pinot noir providing notes of juicy red fruit

-For information on the house read our Behind the Maison De Sousa blog.
+- Read our Behind the Maison De Sousa blog

 Charles Heidsieck Reserve Brut